durrantlab/subpex/README.md

 ___Edit the `west.cfg` file___

 1. Edit the following parameters in the `west.cfg` file:
-    - the path variables (relative to the WESTPA root directory):
-       - ___NOTE: Be sure to use full (not relative) paths.___
+    - the directory portion of the path variables, though the basename itself should not change. ___NOTE: Be sure to use full (not relative) paths.___
-       - `reference`: the PDB file that will be used in EVERY SINGLE progress-coordinate calculation (the last frame of the preliminary, equilibrated simulation mentioned above, e.g., `./reference/last_frame.pdb`).
+       - `reference`: the PDB file that will be used in EVERY SINGLE progress-coordinate calculation (the last frame of the preliminary, equilibrated simulation mentioned above).
        - `selection_file`: path to a text file containing the pocket selection string (MDAnalysis selection notation).
-This file will be automatically generated in a subsequent step, but specify its future path here (e.g., `./selection_string.txt`).
+This file will be automatically generated in a subsequent step, but specify its future path here.
-       - `reference_fop`: path to an `xyz` file containing the field of points needed to calculate the `jd` progress coordinate (e.g., `./fop_ref.xyz`).
+       - `reference_fop`: path to an `xyz` file containing the field of points needed to calculate the `jd` progress coordinate.
 This file is also useful for visualizing the selected pocket.
 It will be automatically generated in a subsequent step.
        - `west_home`: home directory of the SubPEx run.
-You'll most likely want to use the same directory that contains the `west.cfg` file itself (e.g., `./`).
+You'll most likely want to use the same directory that contains the `west.cfg` file itself.
-       - `topology`: topology file needed for the MD simulations (likely the same topology file used in the preliminary, equilibrated simulations, e.g., `./reference/my_topology_file.ext`).
+       - `topology`: topology file needed for the MD simulations (likely the same topology file used in the preliminary, equilibrated simulations.
     - the progress coordinate (`pcoord`) to use.
        - `composite`: composite RMSD (recommended)
        - `prmsd`: pocket heavy atoms RMSD
        - `bb`: backbone RMSD
        - `jd`: Jaccard distance
     - the auxiliary data (`auxdata`) to calculate and save.
+       - JDD TODO: How expensive are all these aux datas?
+Can we just do it automatically? (need to ask Erich, then update wizard)
        - `composite`: composite RMSD
        - `prmsd`: pocket heavy atoms RMSD*
        - `pvol`: pocket volume (requires `jd` too)  # TODO: Erich will check if also requires jd. __Erich comment: IT DOES__